 You should also take off dead leaves so they don’t spread any disease to the rest of the plant.

-With this simple care, a mum should flower and look nice for about a month.
+With this simple care, the flowers should look nice for about a month.
 When they are done throw them away.
 And replace them with a new mum.

-You can try to replant them but they usually are not very successful transplanted from the indoors.
+You can try to replant your flowers outside but they usually are not very successful transplanted from the indoors.
 Because they are so economical I look at them as long-lasting cut flowers and feel no guilt saying “thank you for your beauty” and getting rid of them.

 I hope you will find a space in your home for these quintessential fall plants now you know about caring for mums indoors!